 While the church may have been pleased to receive her thousand fighting vassals, they were less happy when they learned that Eleanor, attended by 300 of her ladies, also planned to go to help “tend the wounded”.

 The presence of Eleanor, her ladies and wagons of female servants, was criticized by commentators throughout her adventure.
-Dressed in armor and carrying lances, the women never fought; although it would seem likely that they fully intended to.
+Although they dressed in armor and carryied lances, the women never fought; although it would seem likely that they fully intended to.